 - Ketu: descending or Southern lunar node

-Of these, Saturn (Shani in sanskrit and Shanaishchara (slow walker) the presiding deity), the second largest planet of our solar system and its presiding spirit, Shani Dév has an outsized, generally malefic effect on humans.
+Of these, Saturn (Shani in sanskrit), the second largest planet of our solar system and its presiding spirit, Shani Dév has an outsized, generally malefic effect on humans.

-In addition to positive, uplifting thoughts and actions, we also engage in negative actions to gain favors or advance desires.
+As we go through life, in addition to positive, uplifting thoughts and actions, we also engage in negative actions to gain favors or advance desires.
 But Shani, like the carefully observant policeman on our tail, evaluates our every action and makes us pay for our wrongs.
-Thus Shani helps us recognize our actions, bear the consequences of our misdeeds and nudges us, albeit grudgingly, towards the path of piousness.
+Thus Shani highlights our negative actions and nudges us, albeit grudgingly, towards the path of piousness.
 For this role in guiding our refinement and spiritual evolution, Shani Dév is revered as our Guru (teacher).

 Saturn takes 30 years to go around the Sun, thus the sanskrit name Shanaishchara, or slow walker.
 With twelve constellations of the zodiac girdling the earth, Saturn spends 2½ years traversing each constellation.
 Each constellation representing specific energy patterns, projects associated characteristics in humans.
 When planets traverse the constellations, they manifest and enhance unique patterns of behavioral expression.
 Thus when Saturn moves through your zodiac constellation, its judicial attention is focussed on all your activities and you will feel the full consequences of your negative actions.
 Actually, Shani’s effects start when it is enters the previous constellation and lingers through the following constellation.
 With Saturn taking a leisurely 2½ years through each constellation, it totals 7½ years of judicial oversight.
 Hindu sages presciently recognized this trying period in everyone’s lives as the dreaded “Sādé Sātī” (literally, seven and half).
 With Saturn repeating its cycle every 30 years (29.46 earth years precisely), we can expect Shani’s jurisprudence to impact us twice or thrice in our lives.
 One of these 7½ periods will be during the most prolific periods of our life.
 How we respond to Shani’s influence will define the arc of our lives.
 Verily, some describe Shani as the anvil, on which our characters are pounded to perfection.